PUT-JUG/lab-rtos/src/en/Lab 02 - Introduction to the Bash command line.md

   * `mv abc.txt xyz.txt` - renaming the `abc.txt` file to `xyz.txt` in the current directory;
   * `mv /tmp/abc.txt ~` - moving the `abc.txt` file from the `tmp` directory to the user's home directory.

-* `touch [switches] file_name` - modifies the information about the modification time and read time of the file, but also allows you to create a file, e.g.:
+* `touch [switches] file_name` - changes the information about the modification time and read time of the file, but also allows you to create a file, e.g.:
   * `touch abc.txt` - Create a (blank) `abc.txt` file in the current directory.

 File (and directory) commands can also be given using so-called generic patterns, which are created using the following operators: